 Tools & Resources Provided By AS4S & Our Partners

-- The Guns Topic page and the Violence in America Topic page will give your students a good understanding of the background of this issue.
-AllSides Topic pages provide background information, current news and opinions, think tanks and more.
+- The Gun Control and Gun Rights Topic Page and the Violence in America Topic Page on AllSides will give your students a good understanding of the background of this issue.
+AllSides Topic pages provide background information, current news and opinions, and more.

 - Guns in Schools: See the NRA’s position vs the NEA’s position (National Education Association).